bautista1405/lazo-takehome/DECISIONS.md

 - In a pnpm workspace, extending `@repo/typescript-config` requires declaring it as a devDependency in that package.
 Being present in the workspace isn't enough.
 Resolution is per `package.json`.
 - `@repo/types` exports source (`./src/index.ts`), same as `@repo/ui`.
 No build step needed for internal packages; it would need `dist` and declaration files only if published.
 - First Render deploy failed with corepack's `Cannot find matching keyid`.
 Node 22.12 bundles a corepack that still carries npm's old registry signing key.
 Reproduced the exact build in a Docker container, bumped `NODE_VERSION` to 22.16, green.
+- The API logs a `pg` DeprecationWarning at boot ("Calling client.query() when the client is already executing a query").
+Traced it with `--trace-deprecation`: it comes from TypeORM's `synchronize` schema builder, which introspects tables and enums with `Promise.all` on a single client.
+It goes away entirely on the production path where `synchronize` is off and migrations run instead.
+Only becomes a real problem on `pg@9`, and the project pins `^8`.